armory/docs/content/en/docs/installation/guide/operator-k3s.md

 Edit the `SpinnakerService.yml` manifest file located in the `~/spinnaker-operator/deploy/spinnaker/basic` directory.

-You can find detailed configuration information in the [Spinnaker Operator Configuration]({{< ref "operator-config" >}}) guide.
+You can find detailed configuration information in the [Armory Operator Configuration]({{< ref "operator-config" >}}) guide.

-### Update Armory Spinnaker version and S3 bucket name
+### Update Armory version and S3 bucket name

-Update the `spec.spinnakerConfig.config.version` value to the version of Armory Spinnaker you want to deploy.
+Update the `spec.spinnakerConfig.config.version` value to the version of Armory you want to deploy.
 Check the [Release Notes]({{< ref "rn-armory-spinnaker" >}}) if you are unsure which version to install.
 Choose v2.20.4, v2.20.5 or v2.21+ if you want to deploy plugins.

 Additionally, replace **myBucket** (`spec.spinnakerConfig.config.persistentStorage.s3.bucket`) with the name of the s3 bucket you created in [Create an S3 Bucket](#create-an-s3-bucket).